Dregu/magic-mouse-gaps/README.md

         # Add some extra oomph if the window has some extra borders (default: 0)
         margin = 3

+        # Window edges to enable on, any combination of t/b/l/r (default: t)
+        edge = tlr
     }
 }
 ```